 To start, you will need to follow the pizza dough recipe which will include flour, water, yeast, sugar, olive oil and salt.
 Some recipes may not include certain ingredients but it is up to you which recipe you follow.
 This recipe makes the most traditional pizza crust.

-Once your dough is prepared, you can then split it into balls.
+Once your dough is prepared, you can then split it into balls with a dough scraper.
 Make sure that you have kneaded the dough well and then get a plastic container, typically a bowl, to but the balls in.
 You must lightly coat the inside of your bowl with olive oil as this will prevent the dough ball from sticking.

 Place your pizza dough balls inside the bowl and cover it with either some plastic wrap or a lid.
 If you are using plastic wrap, be sure to properly seal this around the container to prevent air from getting inside.